amaanabbasi/invoice-generator/README.md

 # invoice-generator.py
-Generate invoices in Python requests library with the Invoice Generator API.
+Generate invoices in Python3 requests library with the Invoice Generator API.

 Usage